-- (a) The fire department shall establish written standard operating procedures for a personnel accountability system in accordance with Section 2-6, 1995 of NFPA 1561, standard on Fire Department Incident Management System, by January 1, 1999, that provides for the tracking and inventory of all members operating at an emergency incident. - (b) It shall be the responsibility of all members operating at an emergency incident to actively participate in the personnel accountability system.
+(a) The fire department [shall] must establish written standard operating procedures for a personnel accountability system [in accordance with] according to Section 2-6, 1995 of NFPA 1561, standard on Fire Department

-(10) Fire Fighting Training and Education.
+Incident Management System, [by January 1, 1999,] that provides for the tracking and inventory of all members operating at an emergency incident.

-- (a) The employer or employer representative shall establish and implement a policy for the delivery of education and training designed to develop and maintain an appropriate level of knowledge, skill, and ability throughout the fire fighting classifications (ranks).
-Such education and training shall be provided to fire fighters before they perform assigned duties on a continuing basis. - (b) Before fire fighters participate in structural fire fighting activities, or in live fire training in a structure, they shall meet the training levels prescribed by the Department of Public Safety Standards and Training's (DPSST) 'Entry-level Firefighter' or have equivalent training. - (c) When live fire training occurs, it [shall] must be conducted under the direction of the fire department training officer, or employer authorized representative.
-All live fire training [shall] must be conducted [pursuant to General Requirements for Live Fire Training established by the State Fire Marshal under OAR 838-10-070(3)(b),(c) and (d), EXCEPT as follows or equivalent:] following the requirements of Appendix C of this standard.
+- (b) It [shall be] is the responsibility of all members operating at an emergency incident to actively participate in the personnel accountability system. - (10) Fire Fighting Training and Education. - (a) The employer or employer representative [shall] must establish and implement a policy for [the delivery of] educati[on]ng and training [designed to develop and maintain an appropriate level of knowledge, skill, and ability] throughout the fire fighting classifications (ranks).
+Such education and training [shall] must be provided to fire fighters before they perform assigned duties on a continuing basis. - (b) Before fire fighters participate in structural fire fighting activities, or in live fire training in a structure, they [shall] must meet the training levels prescribed by the Department of Public Safety Standards and Training's (DPSST) 'Entry-level Firefighter' or have equivalent training. - (c) When live fire training occurs, it must be conducted under the direction of the fire department training officer, or employer authorized representative.
+All live fire training must be conducted following the requirements of Appendix C of this standard. - (d) During live fire training, fire fighters [shall] must wear the protective equipment normally required for that type of fire fighting. - (e) When rope rescue training occurs, it [shall] must be conducted under the direction of the fire department training officer or department-designated authority [in] accord[ance]ing [with] to the equipment manufacturers' recommendations.
+The training officer [shall] must keep records of the manufacturers' training requirements, and [shall] must comply with all such requirements. - (f) All fire hoses used by fire departments for training and fire combat [shall] must meet the service testing requirements noted in Chapter 5 of NFPA 1962, 1993 edition. - (g) The employer [shall] must provide training for the purpose, proper selection, fitting,[use,] and limitations of personal protective equipment. - (h) The employer [shall assure] must ensure that each employee is informed of the procedure of reporting unsafe work conditions or equipment.